 If you are someone’s executor there are certain things you will be expected to do but that doesn’t mean you can’t get some help.

-Most executors appoint a solicitor to do the day-to-day work for them, but you can do it all yourself or ask a solicitor to do some of the more technical bits for you if you prefer.
+Most people appoint a solicitor to do the day-to-day work of sorting out a will.
+But you can do it all yourself or ask a solicitor to do some of the more technical bits for you if you prefer.
 Your decision will probably come down to how much time you have and how complex the deceased’s affairs are.